 6.3.4.3.1 Minimum Number of Lifeguards

 Parts of aquatic venues or additional aquatic venues within the same aquatic facility might not be open at all times during any given day.
 For example, only three lanes of a large pool might be open during early morning lap swim.
 All zones of patron surveillance must be staffed unless the aquatic facility can effectively limit access to only the lap lanes.
 A potential problem arises though, when the entire pool is not under surveillance because a patron in the open section could move to a section/zone not intended to be open.
 Without surveillance, it may go unnoticed.
 So, the ability to restrict access and monitor or otherwise ensure that no one enters the un-opened section/zone must be able to be effectively addressed and those details must be included in the Safety Plan.

+Aquatic venues providing a minimum of two (2) qualified lifeguards present and available ensures the minimum requirements for a facility to respond to aquatic emergencies, rotation practices, alternation of task objectives, and comply with the intent of the safety plan in general.
+Single lifeguard facilities do not allow for any single lifeguard to successfully perform skills for extrication of a suspected neck- or back-injured patron or for an unresponsive patron in the water, nor the ability to utilize all resuscitation equipment effectively (AED/Oxygen/BVM requires more than 1 rescuer).
+Lifeguard training agency protocols and curricula do not support single guard extrication.
+By having a single lifeguard on-duty, the facility is putting a lifeguard in a position to perform outside of their training and certification.
+Additionally, performing effective compressions is difficult to maintain for more than a few minutes, and the presence of at least one person to take over compressions provides for a cycle of rest.
+Reliance on non-certified individuals and/or with persons who are not present on or near the pool deck will cause delay in provision of care or perhaps ineffective or detrimental care.

 6.3.4.3.2 Lifeguard Responsibilities